Skip to content

 Classify control deficiencies (control deficiency / significant deficiency / material weakness) What is the severity classification of identified control deficiencies under PCAOB AS 2201 paragraph A2-A8?
 Human Auditor

-Deficiency severity classification under PCAOB AS 2201 paragraph A2-A8 requires audit judgement on three categories: (1) Control Deficiency (deficiency in design or operation that does not allow control to operate effectively but does not rise to significant deficiency); (2) Significant Deficiency (deficiency or combination less severe than material weakness yet important enough to merit attention by those responsible for oversight); (3) Material Weakness (deficiency or combination such that there is a reasonable possibility that material misstatement of annual or interim financial statements will not be prevented or detected on a timely basis).
-External auditor + audit committee + management apply classification with documented rationale; material weaknesses trigger Item 9A SEC disclosure
+Deficiency severity classification under PCAOB AS 2201 paragraph A2-A8 requires audit judgement across three categories: a control deficiency (a design or operating deficiency that does not let the control operate effectively but does not rise to a significant deficiency); a significant deficiency (less severe than a material weakness but important enough to merit oversight attention); and a material weakness (a deficiency, or combination, such that there is a reasonable possibility a material misstatement will not be prevented or detected on a timely basis).
+The external auditor, audit committee and management classify it together with a documented rationale, and material weaknesses trigger Item 9A SEC disclosure.

 Decision Record